This isn't just free food. It's a movement to end waste — block by block.

 None of these need a campaign, a non-profit, or a permit.
 Just neighbors with a phone and 30 seconds to spare.

 One street.
 One Saturday.
-Forty pounds saved.
+Twenty pounds saved.

-What happenedBy Sunday night, 23 listings had been posted and claimed within a four-block radius — half-cases of sparkling water, sealed pasta, unopened produce bags from a Costco run, a pantry cleanout from a family heading on vacation.
+What happenedBy Sunday night, 14 listings had been posted and claimed within a four-block radius — half-cases of sparkling water, sealed pasta, unopened produce bags from a Costco run, a pantry cleanout from a family heading on vacation.

-OutcomeRoughly 40 pounds of food that would have hit the curb on Tuesday's trash day went into neighbors' kitchens instead.
+OutcomeRoughly 20 pounds of food that would have hit the curb on Tuesday's trash day went into neighbors' kitchens instead.
 Most pickups happened in under an hour.

 "We didn't organize a thing.
 Everyone just posted what they had and walked over to get it."